 Use of the Fibonacci sequence in Forex trading

 In case you were wondering, yes, this is a website about Forex trading, and I apologize if you already knew all this background information.
 The point is, that the Fibonacci sequence can be used by forex traders the same way it is used by mathematicians to solve equations and many other uses.
 Since it occurs naturally in many areas, it could also be used to predict with relative accuracy how and where market swings occur.

 Being a very popular technical analysis tool, all Forex trading platforms should have the tool in the menu bar.
 To add the indicator, you have to select 2 points within which the Fibonacci levels will span across.
 To determine which points to select, you look for the previous longest trend.
 If this trend was an uptrend, then the Fibonacci retracement should be drawn from the bottom-up and vice versa.

 Notice how the Fibonacci levels are creating points of resistance?
-These levels are literally creating pivot points, support and resistance levels around where price action is affected.
-Furthermore, and you can see that these levels keep holding for a long time afterwards.
-In fact, a Fibonacci retracement can stay active for a long time until another major trend is formed that breaks the previous one on which the retracement was established.
+These levels are creating pivot points, support, and resistance levels around where price action is affected.
+Furthermore, you can see that these levels keep holding for a long time afterward.
+A Fibonacci retracement can stay active for a long time until another major trend is formed that breaks the previous one on which the retracement was established.
 That’s how powerful the Fibonacci retracement is.
 (All you need to know about pivot points)

 Uses of the Fibonacci retracement

-Just like Fibonacci used this sequence to predict the population of rabbits in a farm, we as traders can also find use for it too.
+Just like Fibonacci used this sequence to predict the population of rabbits on a farm, we as traders can also find a use for it.
 Some of the most crucial uses include:

 Establishing support and resistance levels